open-guides/og-aws/README.md

 ### RDS Gotchas and Limitations

--	RDS instances run on EBS volumes, and hence are constrained by the EBS performance.
 -	⏱RDS instances run on EBS volumes, and hence are constrained by the EBS performance.
 -	🔸Verify what database features you need, as not everything you might want is available on RDS.
 For example, if you are using Postgres, check the list of [supported features and extensions](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#SQLServer.Concepts.General.FeatureSupport).
 If the features you need aren’t supported by RDS, you’ll have to deploy your database yourself.